 Another huge benefit of Python is its portability and interactivity, making it that much easier to learn.
 It provides dynamic semantics and rapid prototyping capabilities.
 It is often considered a glue language, connecting disparate existing components.
 It is highly embeddable in applications, even those using other programming languages.
 This makes it possible for you to fix new modules to Python and extend its core vocabulary.

 Cons of Using Python

 As you can Python has huge benefits.
 But it has its fair share of limits too.
 Here is a look at them:

 Speed, or the lack of it, can be a major issue.
 Since it is an interpreted language, Python can be slower than other compiled languages.
-However, this brings us back the separation of language from runtime.
+However, this brings us back to the separation of language from runtime.
 Some benchmarks of Python run faster than the equivalent of C or other coding languages.
 Python’s slow speed of execution has been criticized in the past, but it has been addressed to some extent with optimized packages in the past few years.
-Still, Python can be slower in some ways to languages like C++ and C, and newer ones like Go.
+Still, Python can be slower in some ways to languages like C++ and C and newer ones like Go.

 #2.
 Lack of mobile computing and browsers

 It is strong in desktop and server platforms but weak in mobile platforms.
 There have only been a handful of smartphone apps developed using Python, and the language is rarely seen in the client-side of web development applications.

 The language is also not present in web development browsers.
 The major reason for this is that it is difficult to secure.
 There is still a lack of a good secure sandbox for the language, and some programmers consider it difficult to impossible for the standard implementation, Python.